JoeOsborn/spcs-ai/web-src/schedule.md

     * Topic 2: Image recognition and convolution
     * Topic 3: Auto-encoders
     * Assignment:
-        ~ Write a string to string thing or image classifier or char-level RNN thing?
-Dataset cleaning practice?
-Tension: learning times...
+        ~ Write a image classifier or auto encoder?
-* Day 8: Recurrent Neural Networks
+* Day 7: Recurrent Neural Networks
-    * _Finalize project ideas by end of today!_
+    * _Finalize project ideas by end of today! or tomorrow!_
     * Reading
         ~ "The Unreasonable Effectiveness of RNNs" (Blog post)
     * Topic 1: String-to-string translation
     * Topic 2: Style Transfer
     * Topic 3: Deep Reinforcement Learning
     * Assignment:
-        ~ Write a style transfer thing or auto encoder or deep RL game player?
+        ~ Write a style transfer thing or string to string thing?
+* Day 8: Formal Logic \& Prolog Crash Course
+    * Topic 1: Propositional logic and inference
+    * Topic 2: Prolog and proof search.
+"Old school" symbolic AI stuff.
+    * Topic 3: Knowledge bases
+    * Assignment:
+        ~ Individual (medium-length) assignment.

+        Todo: Some kind of knowledge base or expert system... or a maze generator-cum-solver... or something that shows how much more compact Prolog programs can be than Python ones?
+Two part thing with one part today and one part Monday (day 10).
+Or some of the 99 prolog problems?
 * Day 9: Creative AI
     * Reading
         ~ Generative Methods paper [@compton2013generative] and Kate's PCG blog.